mcmah309/mcmah309.github.io/docs/blog_posts/introducing_indices.md

 indices is a crate with zero allocation macros and methods for retrieving multiple mutable indices from a mutable slice safely.

 ```rust
 let (two, four) = indices!(slice, 2, 4);
 ```

-Getting multiple mutable indices can be tricky due to the language's strict borrowing rules. previously if you wanted to get multiple mutiple indices of a slice you could use `split_at_mut`
+Getting multiple mutable indices can be tricky due to the language's strict borrowing rules. previously if you wanted to get multiple multiple indices of a slice you could use `split_at_mut`
 ```rust
 let mut data = [1, 2, 3, 4, 5];
 let index1 = 2;